cdapio/cdap/README.md

   mvn clean package
 ```

-After the build completes, you will have a distribution of the CDAP Single-node SDK under the
+After the build completes, you will have a distribution of the CDAP standalone under the
 `cdap-distribution/target/` directory.

 Take the `cdap-<version>.tar.gz` file and unzip it into a suitable location.

+For more build options please refer [here](BUILD.md)

 ### Quick Start